top of page

 In summary, while it may require some effort and practice to get the hang of it, the potter's wheel is not inherently difficult to use, and with dedication, anyone can learn to use it skillfully.

-• The firing and preparation process of your pieces typically takes approximately two weeks.
+• The firing and preparation process of your pieces typically takes approximately 3-4 weeks.
 However, the timeline can vary depending on the workload at the time and the dryness of the pieces.
 It's essential to note that all pieces must dry completely before firing to ensure the best quality.

 • We strongly suggest attending all scheduled classes.
 Each class includes a demonstration, and it's crucial not to miss out on any steps in the process of creating your pottery.
 Please keep in mind that we are unable to provide individual or private demonstrations for any missed classes.